GoogleCloudPlatform/bank-of-anthos/README.md

 Google uses this application to demonstrate how developers can modernize enterprise applications using GCP products, including: [GKE](https://cloud.google.com/kubernetes-engine), [Anthos Service Mesh](https://cloud.google.com/anthos/service-mesh), [Anthos Config Management](https://cloud.google.com/anthos/config-management), [Migrate for Anthos](https://cloud.google.com/migrate/anthos), [Spring Cloud GCP](https://spring.io/projects/spring-cloud-gcp), and [Cloud Operations](https://cloud.google.com/products/operations).
 This application works on any Kubernetes cluster.

-If you’re using this demo, please ★Star this repository to show your interest!
+If you’re using this app, please ★Star the repository to show your interest!

 > 👓 Note to Googlers: Please fill out the form at go/bank-of-anthos-form if you are using this application.